Spicy Chili Pepper Mango Margarita. Yum.

 I am so glad that I recreated these margaritas for my blog since the restaurant is no longer open.
 Las Vegas - transient with population as well as restaurants.
 The space is soon to open its third Mexican restaurant since we have lived here.
 Hoping third time is the charm for a Mexican restaurant to stay at this location.
 It is super close to where we live, already has another location in town and the food and drinks are amazing.
 Can't wait to find more cocktails to recreate at home.

-- 4 Tbsp diced red bell pepper, divided
+- 4 tablespoon diced red bell pepper, divided

-- 2 Tbsp diced spicy red pepper ( I used Fresno peppers), divided
+- 2 tablespoon diced spicy red pepper ( I used Fresno peppers), divided

 - 3 ounces silver tequila ( I used El Padrino Blanco